Blog Layout

 Schedule Your Visit to Your Rental Property

-Part of maintaining a rental property, long-distance or otherwise, is to visit it at least once a year.
-If you don’t see the property with your own eyes, that would mean trusting your tenants completely and taking their word when it comes to your rental property’s health.
+Part of maintaining a long distance rental property, or otherwise, is to visit it at least once a year.
+If you don’t see the rental property with your own eyes, that would mean trusting your tenants completely and taking their word when it comes to your long distance rental property’s health.
 With this type of high-value investment, it’s not a risk worth taking.

 Be Aware of Market Trends